metaplex-foundation/developer-hub/src/pages/core/external-plugins/app-data.md

 | MPL Core Asset        | ✅  |
 | MPL Core Collection\* | ✅  |

-\* MPL Core Collections work with the LinkAppData Plugin.
+\* MPL Core Collections can also work with the LinkedAppData Plugin.

 ## What is a LinkedAppData Plugin?

-The `LinkAppAdata` plugin is built for Collections.
+The `LinkedAppAdata` plugin is built for Collections.
 It allows you to add a single plugin adapter on the collection which will allow you to write to any Asset in the collection.

 ## Arguments